falseywinchnet/FFTR/README.md

 What you will get is twice the resolution in time and frequency, for twice the samples processed.
-This is not the equivalant of processing twice as many samples!
+This is not the equivalant of processing twice as many samples! it also does not work in the respect that there are some aliasing issues and when you attempt this on carriers, there will be aliased carriers. its only good for non-linear impulse chains.